EN

 We have published STL files for every printable part of our printers, as well as printing instructions, to Printable's print depository.
 Here you can easily browse and view parts by their area of installation using the Printables folders feature.

-Check out the Printable parts collection on Printables to find the parts you need.
+Check out the Printable parts collection on Printables to find the needed parts.

 Prusa3d.com

-You can find the latest printable parts for all of our 3D printers or printer upgrades at Prusa i3 Printable parts.
+You can find the latest printable parts for our 3D printers or printer upgrades at Prusa i3 Printable parts.
 Printable parts are divided into two groups:

-• Complete kits - which contain a full set of plastic parts for the entire 3D printer.
+• Complete kits - contains a full set of plastic parts for the entire 3D printer.

-• Upgrades - which contain only the parts for upgrading to the new version of the printer.
+• Upgrades - contains only the parts for upgrading to the new version of the printer.

-Here you can download STL-files for absolutely all plastic parts and pre-sliced GCODES for all upgrades.
+Here you can download STL files for all plastic parts and pre-sliced GCODES for all upgrades.

 Settings